Bringing Together Research, Training & Entrepreneurship

 The NBIC Doctoral Training Centre

-The NBIC Doctoral Training Centre in Biofilms Innovation, Technology and Engineering (BITE) is a world class integrated pipeline of interdisciplinary training, involving a partnership between the universities of Southampton, Liverpool, Nottingham and Edinburgh.
-It is the UK’s first graduate training centre to address the skills and knowledge gap in the biofilm field.
+The NBIC Doctoral Training Centre in Biofilms Innovation, Technology, and Engineering (BITE) offers world-class interdisciplinary training through a partnership among Southampton, Liverpool, Nottingham, and Edinburgh universities.
+As the UK’s first graduate training centre focused on biofilm research, BITE addresses the field’s critical skills and knowledge gaps.

 Specialty Areas